 That there are energies and entities and possibly beings that we can connect with that aren’t physical in the sense that we can all see and touch them.

-This is borne out by my experience and what I consider to be corroborating experiences of people who I have worked with as clients and/or people I consider friends and peers.
+This is borne out by my experience and what I consider to be corroborating experiences of people who I’ve worked with as clients and/or people I consider friends and peers.

-I do not believe that spirituality is a get out of jail free card to ignore what’s happening to our world, what’s happening to people in it, or an excuse to ‘check out’ of the ‘3D’ because you now have ‘5D consciousness.’
+I do not believe that spirituality is a get out of jail free card to ignore what’s happening to our world and to the people in it, or an excuse to ‘check out’ of the ‘3D’ because you now have ‘5D consciousness.’

 Spirituality lends another dimension to life that is very personal, and therefore very subjective.
 As such, it must be tempered with clear ethics and boundaries to ensure we aren’t creating harm in any spiritual practices with which we engage.

-It also means we should respect the spiritual traditions of others, including the fact that certain spiritual practices are closed practices, and be mindful and avoid appropriation wherever possible.
+It also means we should respect the spiritual traditions of others, including the fact that certain spiritual practices are closed practices, being mindful to avoid appropriation wherever possible.

 Here’s the list of things I’m firmly NOT allowing in my ‘spirituality’: